PaloAltoNetworks/pan-os-python/README.md

 Keep in mind that searches that have longer time ranges may take a little longer to return the results.

 ## What's new in this version ##

+Version 3.3.2
+- Fix: URL in WildFire dashboard corrected
+- Fix: Overview dashboard colors were gray on some servers, set back to white
+- Fix: Corrected description fields in commands.conf that resulted in log errors
+- Fix: Corrected sourcetype in inputs.conf.sample

 Version 3.3.1
 - Fix: App setup screen allows blank values